eun-n/helpmealready/README.md

 -rails s

 Unsolved Problems:
+Comments are currently not working as intended.**
-Depending on heroku, there would be a notification that the connection to the server would be lost.
+Sometimes there would be a notification that the connection to the server would be lost.
 This does not affect the video chats, but it does affect the call id's distributed by the server.
 The user would have to refresh the page to get a new id, then quickly give the id to the other person before connection to the server is lost.

 Possible Problems:
 Trolling.
 Lots of trolling.